FunctionalJerk/FunctionalJerk.github.io/projects/mm-m.md

 **David Hanraths**  	*Synthesis, Composition, Production*

 Within my bachelor thesis, I have developed a concept for transcribing those speech melodies that occur within everyday human interaction.
-This EP documents my experiments with using this method as a form of relative and gradual musical notation.
+This EP documents my experiments on using this method as a form of relative and gradual musical notation.
 Each piece represents an attempt to reconcile free human improvisation with algorithmic composition.

 ## Pictures